segmentio/action-destinations/README.md

 For specific information about each CLI command, please refer to this [README](https://github.com/segmentio/action-destinations/tree/main/packages/cli).

-For instructions on how to create a new integration, see the [Create a new Destination Action](./docs/create.md) docs
+For instructions on how to create a new integration, see the [Create a new Destination Action](./docs/create.md) docs.

 #### Troubleshooting CLI